newbiehre/TokenTransferIndexerApp/README.md

    - Size (Integer, optional): Number of entries per page.
 Default is 20.
    - Sort (String, optional): Sorting criteria in the format property, asc|desc.
 Multiple sort criteria are supported.
 - **Response**:
-  - `200 OK`: Returns a Page object containing a lsit of ERC-721 tokens.
+  - `200 OK`: Returns a Page object containing a list of ERC-721 tokens.
      - Schema:
          - ```
            {